circleci/circleci-docs/jekyll/_cci2/bundling-config.md

 then it will run the steps in `post-steps` last, after any other steps run.

-Pre- and post- steps allow users to be execute steps in a given job's environment without modifying the orb.
+Pre- and post- steps allow users to be execute steps in a given job's environment without modifying the job.
 This is useful, for example, when a user imports a job and wants to upload assets after it completes, or to run some custom setup steps before job execution.
 Pre- and post- steps allow the user to make these additions without modifying the imported job.